horsepurve/DeepRTplus/README.md

-to appear after the acceptance of the paper
+to appear after the publication of the paper